wwoods/git-results/README.md

 TODO
 ----

+* -i flag should use its own permanent home, to avoid accidentally mucking up the home directory
+* Git results -v should show either a curses or webpage view of available files and log entries to make perusing prior results more straightforward.
+* Git results message should be saved across build-fail runs.
+That is, if build fails, it should preserve the old message so I can simply amend it.
 * -r(estartable) flag to indicate max transient failure time; if run and a -run exists, it will restart an existing experiment after a warning raw_input().
 * -i should create a temporary file; git-results should never execute a new